idooo/colours/README.md

 ```
 **width**

 Width of the component.
-The width can be defined using all formats accepted by CSS: 100px, 50%, auto
+The width can be defined using all formats accepted by CSS: 100px, 50%, auto (`data-width`)
 ```javascript
 $('#element').colours({
 	width: 200